 Ear infections are one of the most common ailments of young children.
-Unfortunately, babies (birth to two years old) are anatomically at a disadvantage for ear infections, due to their flat eustachian tubes.
-According to the American Speech-Language Hearing Association (ASHA), children who have more than 2 ear infections before their second birthday should be evaluated by an audiologist.
+Unfortunately, babies (birth to two years old) are anatomically at a disadvantage for recurring infections.
+This is due to their flat eustachian tubes.
+According to the American Speech-Language-Hearing Association (ASHA), children who have more than 2 ear infections before their second birthday should be evaluated by an audiologist.

 What are the causes of ear infections?

 It is normal for the inner ear to have a small amount of fluid.
 This helps us to maintain balance and equilibrium in our environment.
 When this fluid becomes infected, however, it can lead to an ear infection.
 The most common cause is a virus.
-A young child’s anatomy lends to mouth breathing, and many infections enter through the open mouth, where it has direct access to the eustachian tube, and thus the ear.
+A young child’s anatomy lends to mouth breathing, and many infections enter through the open mouth.
+It then has direct access to the eustachian tube, and thus the ear.

-Other possible contributors to ear infections are enlarged tonsils or adenoids, which cause increased mouth breathing and increased chances for exposure to viruses.
+Other possible contributors to the infections are enlarged tonsils or adenoids, which cause increased mouth breathing and increased chances for exposure to viruses.

 Who should I see about ear infections and reflux?

 When your child shows the first signs of ear infection, the first stop should always be your pediatrician.
 Typically, ear infections are treated with a course of antibiotics and your child will be out of pain within the next 48 hours.